abyssDS/sfmlWiki/Projects.md

 * [C++] [Harvest : Massive Encounter](http://www.oxeyegames.com/harvest/): Tower Defense Real Time strategy game
 * [C++] [Contamination: Zombie survival game](http://foxfiredev.net/portfolio/zombie-survival-game-2d/): Try to survive as long as possible in a post apocalyptic world
 * [C++] [F.I.R.E.D.](http://fired.tk/): 2D cross-platform game with elements of Action, RPG and Adventure.
-* [C++] [Re:creation](https://eliasdaler.wordpress.com/2014/10/19/recreation-info-press-kit/): top-down action RPG inspired by The Legend of Zelda: A Link to the Past.
+* [C++] [Re:creation](https://eliasdaler.wordpress.com/2014/10/19/recreation-info-press-kit/): top-down action adventure game.
 You play as undead knight who can turn into a ghost and control dead enemies with it to get their abilities and solve various puzzles.
 * [C++] [Kronos](http://www.indiedb.com/games/kronos): An Action-RPG game with lots of combats, customization and puzzle interaction.
 With 30+ map areas, 50+ enemies and bosses, and tons of items to customize your play style.

 ### Open Source